-APS and SPR honor Dr. Stella Kourembanas with the 2020 Mary Ellen Avery Award
+APS and SPR Honor Dr. Kurt H. Albertine with the 2023 Mary Ellen Avery Neonatal Research Award

 HOUSTON, Dec.
-10, 2019 – The American Pediatric Society (APS) and the Society for Pediatric Research (SPR) are pleased to announce Stella Kourembanas, MD, as the recipient of the 2020 Mary Ellen Avery Award, which honors a pediatric investigator who has made important contributions to neonatal health through basic or translational research.
+12, 2022 – The American Pediatric Society (APS) and the Society for Pediatric Research (SPR) are pleased to announce Kurt H. Albertine, PhD, as the recipient of the 2023 Mary Ellen Avery Neonatal Research Award.
+This award honors a pediatric investigator who has made important contributions to neonatal health through basic or translational research.

 In 2013, the APS and SPR established and endowed the Mary Ellen Avery Award.
-This award honors Dr. Avery’s outstanding lifetime achievements and seminal contributions to neonatal health through her discovery of respiratory distress syndrome (RDS), her research and academic leadership, and her outstanding service to pediatrics and neonatology.
+This award honors Dr. Avery’s outstanding lifetime achievements and seminal contributions to neonatal health through her discovery of respiratory distress syndrome, her research and academic leadership, and her outstanding service to pediatrics and neonatology.

-For more information about Dr. Kourembanas and the Mary Ellen Avery Award, please visit the APS website.
+For more information about Dr. Albertine and the Mary Ellen Avery Award, please visit the APS website.

 About the American Pediatric Society

 The American Pediatric Society (APS) is a nonprofit organization founded in 1888 as the first pediatric society in North America.
-The mission of the APS is to engage distinguished pediatric leaders to shape the future of academic pediatrics.
+The mission of the APS is to engage distinguished child health leaders representing the full diversity within the field to shape the future of academic pediatrics.
 The 1,800 plus members of APS are recognized leaders of extraordinary achievement who work together to shape the future of academic pediatrics.
 For more information, please visit aps1888.org, and follow us on Facebook and Twitter.